 Dan is currently an English/Composition instructor at Yakima Valley Community College.
 In addition to being a poet and a teacher, Dan is the new editor with Blue Begonia Press, having edited and co-edited several of their publications.
 Dan has served as a judge for various local and state poetry competitions, including serving as a panelist for the Artist Trust GAP Awards in 2003.
 He lives in Selah, WA.

-Director and Producer of Poetry+Motion, a Seattle non-profit and Associated Program of Shunpike that creates a unique collaboration between dancers and poets where local dancers select works by local poets as inspiration then collaborate to produce a performance.
+Director and Producer of Poetry+Motion, a Seattle non-profit and Associated Program of Shunpike that creates a unique collaboration between dancers and poets where local dancers select works by local poets as inspiration, then collaborate to produce a performance.
 Lola lives in West Seattle where she writes essays, poems, plays and short stories that reflect her commitment to justice.
 Her poems have been published in several anthologies, including The Sun Never Rises, A Rainthology (Muddly Puddle Press, 2000), Threads (AuthorHouse, 2009) a compilation by Seattle’s African American Writers’ Alliance, and Motherhood Anthology (Quill & Parchment Press, 2012).
+Her first collection, Taboos, was published in 2013.
 In addition to her poetry, she has also produced Sister, Sistah… The Parallel and Unequal Lives Of America’s Black and White Women (Women’s Theological Center, Boston, MA, 1998); Patterns In Time: Weaknesses in Community Organizing Theory, (Gustavus Myers Center Newsletter, Boston University, Boston, MA, Fall 2000; reprint Dissent magazine, Spring 2001) and served as managing editor & columnist for Ethics & Action, a quarterly newsletter for Unitarian Universalist activists, (UUA, Boston, MA, 1990 1997).